diz217/Statistical_DataAnalysis_Pipeline_DESeq2/README.md

 ```
 ### Python Environment
 - python(>=3.9)
+  - **Add python executable to system path**
 ```
 python -m pip install -r requirements.txt
 ```
 ## Usage
 ### Working Directory Assumption
 This pipeline assumes the existence of an `/R space/` directory (see in `.R` scripts), where all the source codes need to be placed into.
-This working diretory is expected to be manually created by the user, under the path: `C:/Users/[username]/Documents`, which is the default home directory set by RStudio.
+This working diretory is expected to be manually created by the user, under the path: `C:/Users/{username}/Documents`, which is the default home directory set by RStudio.

 ### Running the Pipeline
 The pipeline is executed by the python file `main_v2.py`.
 Run the pipeline by providing a GEO accession ID: